The Game by Jack Stone

 “We’re a good team, but don’t underrate Tim.
 I would still be at home playing D&D if he hadn’t come into my life.”

 “What’s D&D?” he asks, worried it’s something to do with S&M or B&D.

 It’s a long bus ride back to Cambridge.
 As we drive across the George Washington Bridge, I kick myself for not taking the 3D girls and David to meet Mummy, our costume patron, at the Dakota.
 Next time.
 As we get close to Boston, I miss my room in Mower.
 It is the first place that is really my place, except of course for roommates, Tim and David.
 I like that I’m just a college student, maturing at the normal pace.
 Tim faced many challenges already.
 He’s ready for anything.
-I’ll follow him anywhere, but it’s nice to be going in my own direction.
+I’ll follow him anywhere, but it’s nice to be going in my own direction at my own pace.
 I tear up that we’re on separate paths.
 Jill notices.
-We spent the rest of the bus ride discussing Tim.
+We spend the rest of the bus ride discussing Tim.

 “You really are a nerd,” she concludes, as we pull into Harvard Square.

 “Let’s get pizza,” David shouts as we disembarked.
 My BankAmericard takes a thirty dollar hit.
 No time to be an introvert.